 Record federal Medicaid reimbursements for medical services and self-billing and other administrative fees distributed through other entities, such as DSHS.
-Districts that receive Medicaid reimbursements from the state Health Care Authority should record the federal portion of those reimbursements in this account.
+Districts that receive School-Based Healthcare Services (SBHS) reimbursements from the state Health Care Authority (HCA) should record the federal portion of those reimbursements in this account.
+Use revenue code 4321 to record the reimbursement of the state portion.